Blogger can choose different blogging options for their blog. The platform you choose depends on your choice.

-- Blogger cover the hosting of your blog for free and you can use their platform as long as you want.
+- Blogger covers your blog’s hosting for free, and you can use their platform as long as you want.

 - Easy to build your blog without any prior knowledge.
-You can build your blog within few minutes and your blog is life.
+You can build your blog within a few minutes, and your blog is live.

 Cons of using Blogger

-- Lack of third party plugins and extension to customise your blog.
+- Lack of third-party plugins and extensions to customize your blog.

-- To customise your blog, you need to understand few HTML codes which beginner don’t know.
+- To customize your blog, you need to understand a few HTML codes that beginners don’t know.

-Blogger is suitable for blogger who take blogging as an hobby.
-You can use blogger which is free and migrate to paid blog platform.
+Blogger is suitable for bloggers who take blogging as a hobby.
+You can use blogger, which is free, and migrate to a paid blogging options.

-Blogger is one of the best free blog sites, old blogger use blogger back in the day but due to lack of innovation, only few are using the platform while the rest have migrate to paid blog platform.
+Blogger is one of the best free blog sites, old bloggers used blogger back in the day, but due to lack of innovation, only a few are using the platform, while the rest have migrated to paid blog platforms.

-Wix is one of the best website builder in the market.
-You can build your website within five minute using their drag and drop feature.
+Wix is one of the best website builders in the market.
+You can build your website within five minutes using their drag and drop feature.

-With zero coding skill, wix makes it easier for beginners to churn out high quality design.
+With zero coding skills, Wix makes it easier for beginners to churn out high-quality designs.

 Pros of using Wix